vladinator1000/blog/content/blog/design-gpu.md

 ![rasterization.png](/images/design-gpu/rasterization.png)

 For this demo we're making a 2D design app where users compose basic shapes to create designs.
 We'll make one architecturally defining choice here.
 We'll use the web platform and won't render every shape from scratch.
 The user will be mixing divs, text and canvas elements to create the final result.
-The only thing we'll be controlling the rendering of at a low level is the canvas elements.
-Each canvas gets its own GPU runner.
-(Naming things is hard.)
+Each canvas element gets its own GPU runner.
+(Naming things is hard, let me know if you have a better name for this.)
 This choice will let us reuse the existing capabilities of the browser, while allowing us to push the creative envelope in the canvas elements.

 We'll draw 1 triangle per canvas in the vertex shader: